Nicole Croft, Executive Director

 Andrea has lived in Salt Lake City her entire life.
-She was first introduced to Grand Staircase Escalante National Monument in 2005 while on a weekend trip to Capitol Reef National Park that ended on a scenic tour of Highway 12.
+She was first introduced to Grand Staircase-Escalante National Monument in 2005 while on a weekend trip to Capitol Reef National Park that ended on a scenic tour of Highway 12.
 She quickly fell in love with the area and has been coming back every year since then.
-She stays busy in Salt Lake City running a Bitters company and doing Farmers Markets.
-She spends her free time hiking, mountain biking, snowboarding and adventuring with her dog Barley.
-Andrea joined the GSEP team in 2019.
+She lives in Salt Lake City and spends her free time hiking, mountain biking, snowboarding and adventuring with her dog Barley.
+Andrea joined the GSEP team in Spring 2019.

 Jonathan Paklaian, Restoration Program Coordinator